 Say what you will about the reboot of Pet Sematary from directors Kevin Kölsch, Dennis Widmyer.
 Younger moviegoers with no intention to watch old cinema classics from Steven King will get their money’s worth with this film.
 I’m not young, but I loved this version.
 The dark color palette, the epic special effects, and the solid casting all contributed to what I think was the best reboot of 2019.

 Rob Grant is a great independent filmmaker and I like him.
 He has this quirky sense of narrative and brilliant ability to introduce a comedic accent to his work.
 It’s the sense of finer details inside his films that brings it to the next level.
 Harpoon is a single location film set upon a boat.
 It’s as much a tale about friendship as it is about not bringing weapons on board.
 Harpoon somehow manages to be a survival film that will make you squirm.
+A best independent thriller with a good dose of gore.

 15. She Never Died

 I got to see this as part of a Blood In the Snow film festival I covered and She Never Died is the companion piece for He Never Died.
 The latter is on Netflix and I can only hope She Never Died drops there too.
 Watch them back to back then pray for a third film to finish off the set.
 This film is for lovers of anthology type stories and dynamic characters with capabilities that are otherworldly.
 For a dose of violence see this film.
+Best thrillers with a dollop of horror and action don’t come any better than She Never Died.

 I’m not a fan of these types of films but I adored this.
 Described as Cosmic horror Starfish is a visual feast for the eyes only competing with just how great the soundtrack is.
 The story follows Audrey who’s smack bang in the middle of a monster-filled apocalypse and following clues on a mixed tape left by her best friend to try and save the world.
 This movie was exactly what I needed at the time I needed it.
 Sometimes films speak to your heart, and Starfish spoke to mine.